set-soft/ComfyUI-RemoveBackground_SET/README.md

 Other models were trained using fixed size.

+### Resize method

+As the image must be resized to the training size, and the resulting mask scaled to the original size, you'll need to use some scale method.

+In most models the method used for evaluation is *bilinear* and you'll notice that my nodes defaults to *bicubic*.
+So the question is: does it have any impact?

+I tested "BiRefNet General" using the DIS5K-TE3 and DIS5K-TE4 with different upscale methods and the results are simple: better scale mechanism provides better results.

+This means that using *bicubic* is better than using *bilinear* and that using *lanczos* is better than using *bicubic*.
+Of course the process is slower.

+Note that in my evaluations I don't scale the *ground truth*, the metrics are computed using the masks as-is.

 ### Floating point resolution

 Models are trained using 32 bits floating point (F32), but using the weights reduced to 16 bits (F16) is usually enough.